jensstein/oandbackup/FAQ.md

 - 238 Apps - system + user apps
 - no gApps
 - root via Magisk
-- OABX - version used for the last test listed here: v7.0.0 stable
+- NB (OABX) - version used for the last test listed here: v7.0.0 stable
 - Backup folder on internal storage

 As this is a quite old SOC, it can be called low end benchmark. 😉

-OABX - Prefs ...
+Prefs ...
 (I list only the differences from default)
 Service-Prefs:
 - Encryption configured